30 VIDEO LECTURES

-By solving a series of unusual—and rather non-scholastic—assignments, your young student will collect badges that help him or her advance through the university’s course of studies: after completing a Bachelor’s, Master’s, and Doctorate of Science, your child will graduate from the university as a full professor.
+By solving a series of unusual — and rather non-scholastic — assignments, young students collect badges that help them advance through the university’s course of studies: after completing a Bachelor, Master and Doctorate degree, children eventually graduate from the Kinderuniversity as a Professor.

 This elaborate system is based on a highly successful modern didactic method called “gamification.”